10 Best File Managers for Rooted Android Devices (2025)

 The Root File manager is a popular option for Android devices with root access granted.
 It allows you to view any media stored on the memory card of your rooted Android handset.

-You can get this software from the Google or Android play store for nothing.
+You can download this software for free from the Google or Android Play Store.
 Clicking the link above will take you directly to the app’s download page, where it can be installed.

 Also Read- Best Apps to Make Friends for Android and iOS